semgrep/semgrep-docs/docs/writing-rules/pattern-syntax.md

 # Metavariables

-Metavariables are an abstraction to match code when you don’t know the value or contents ahead of time.
-Like [capture groups](https://regexone.com/lesson/capturing_groups) in regular expressions.
+Metavariables are an abstraction to match code when you don’t know the value or contents ahead of time, similar to [capture groups](https://regexone.com/lesson/capturing_groups) in regular expressions.

 Metavariables can be used to track values across a specific code scope.
 This includes variables, functions, arguments, classes, object methods, imports,